Optimal rates of convergence and error localization of Gegenbauer projections: Experimental observations

 In summary, the above observations suggest the following conclusions: \begin{itemize} \item For $\lambda\in(-1/2,1]$, the rate of convergence of $S_n^{\lambda}(f)$ is the same as that of $\mathcal{B}_n(f)$;

-\item For $\lambda>1$, however, the rate of convergence of $S_n^{\lambda}(f)$ is slower than that of $\mathcal{B}_n(f)$ by a factor of $n^{\lambda-1}$, which is one power of $n$ smaller than the predicted result using \eqref{eq:errorG} and \eqref{eq:Lebesgue}. \end{itemize} We remark that the convergence results of the particular case $\lambda=0$ (that corresponds to Chebyshev projections) has been included in the above two observations.
-We refer to \cite{liu2019optimal,trefethen2013atap} for more details on the convergence rate analysis of Chebyshev projections and to \cite{wang2020legendre} for a comparison of Chebyshev projections with $\mathcal{B}_n(f)$.
+\item For $\lambda>1$, however, the rate of convergence of $S_n^{\lambda}(f)$ is slower than that of $\mathcal{B}_n(f)$ by a factor of $n^{\lambda-1}$, which is one power of $n$ smaller than the predicted result using \eqref{eq:errorG} and \eqref{eq:Lebesgue}. \end{itemize} In the following sections, we shall carry out a convergence rate analysis of $S_n^{\lambda}(f)$ to explain these observations.
+We remark that the convergence results of the particular case $\lambda=0$ (that corresponds to Chebyshev projections) have been included in the above two observations.
+We refer to (Liu \emph{et al.}, 2019; Trefethen, 2013) for more details on the convergence rate analysis of Chebyshev projections and to Wang (2021) for a comparison of Chebyshev, Legendre projections and $\mathcal{B}_n(f)$.
 Hereafter, we will omit discussion of this case.